tjgran01/Psychopy-Task-Presentor/README.md

 ~1.
 Change background to black with slightly grey font color.~

-2. Make Sliders continuous as opposed to discrete.
+~2.
+Make Sliders continuous as opposed to discrete.~

-3. Create new Input_Handler to work with button box and trackball.
-(1,2) for index / middle.
+~3.
+Create new Input_Handler to work with button box~

+~3. ... and trackball.
+(1,2) for index / middle.~

 ~4.
 Set Pages that wait for TTL from MRI (5)~